aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 You can find pretrained-weight files on yolov10 website, please download pretrained-weight files on yolov10 website.

 ### Computer hardware
-my CPU is intel-i7-11th, GPU is NVIDIA GeForce RTX 3060, Size of memory is 40GB, P.S this project needs 40GB at least or it will crush, I tried it.
+My CPU is intel-i7-11th, GPU is NVIDIA GeForce RTX 3060, Size of memory is 40GB, P.S this project needs 40GB at least or it will crush, I tried it.